jaros1/Money-Network/README.md

 ## Help
 Test help would by nice.
 Create an issue if you find something that should be fixed.

-Css help would be nice.
-I am not a css person.
-I am having some problem with fixed menu and scroll in pages.

 Ideas and inspiration are welcome.
 Specially on wallet and money API parts that have not yet been started.
 Fell free to create an issue with your inputs,